 - Cook sausage in a skillet until browned.

-- Remove sausage and stir in flour to make a roux.
+- Remove sausage and stir in flour to make a roux with the drippings.

 - Add milk gradually, stirring continuously until the gravy thickens.